top of page

 Join us for our Monthly Meetings!

-We have a short business meeting, followed by entertaining, educational programs.
+We have a short business meeting, followed by entertaining

 WHEN: Second Thursday of each month, September - May